“I want to hire help, but I have no idea how much a virtual assistant should cost me?”

 Another option is to ask your VA to keep a daily log.
 This can be a simple document that you share via Dropbox or other file sharing service, and on it your VA can simply detail the tasks she worked on during the day.
 You can do this either in addition to or in place of her regular time-tracking software.

-You need to be in the know about long your tasks take.
+How Much Does a Virtual Assistant Cost Tip #6: You need to be in the know about how long your tasks take

 It’s helpful if you know before you assign work about how long the job will take.
 Chances are you’ve done similar work yourself, so you probably have a good idea.
 After all, you used to post your own blog posts and send your own emails, right?